 The Michigan Medicine Adult Bariatric Program typically entails:

-- Informational video: Patients watch a bariatric surgery informational video to learn more about procedures, our approach, and the expectations before and after surgery.
+- Informational video: Patients watch a bariatric surgery informational video and take a short follow-up quiz to learn more about procedures, our approach, and the expectations before and after surgery.

 - Insurance requirements: Patients are responsible for determining insurance coverage and requirements before surgery.
 Use the "Questions for Your Insurance Company" script when discussing surgery with your insurance company.